raghavtalwar/Red-Team-Operations/88 - Admin/Template.md

 ###### Tags: [[]] | #

 Obsidian Linking Example:
-1. Link: If creating a Cheatsheet on a tool we can link its underlying stuff to a note or link it to a c2
+1. One of the key advantages of obsidian comes from it’s linking feature that allows you to link notes together by referencing a note using the double bracket notation.
-2. Tool cheatsheet can create links to technique theory
+2. Tool cheatsheet can create links to technique theory or achieve it via c2
 ## Overview

 ```markdown